 The DAGs view is the landing page when you sign in to Airflow.
 It shows a list of all your DAGs, the status of recent DAG runs and tasks, the time of the last DAG run, and basic metadata about the DAG like the owner and the schedule.
 To see the status of the DAGs update in real time, toggle Auto-refresh.

 - Pause/unpause a DAG with the toggle to the left of the DAG name.

 - Filter the list of DAGs to show active, paused, or all DAGs.

-- Trigger, refresh, or delete a DAG with the buttons in the Actions section.
+- Trigger or delete a DAG with the buttons in the

-- Navigate quickly to other DAG-specific pages from the Links section.
+- Navigate quickly to other DAG-specific views from the

 To see more information about a specific DAG, click its name or use one of the links.

 The Grid view is the main DAG view and gives you detailed insights into a specific DAG, including its DAG runs and task instances.